David B. Haight: LDS Church service

 When he was called as president of the LDS Church's mission in Scotland he resigned as mayor of Palo Alto, over the objections of the city council.
 In addition to his service as mission president, he served in the church as president of the Palo Alto Stake and a regional representative.
 He was called as a general authority, as an Assistant to the Quorum of the Twelve Apostles, in April 1970.
 He also served as a special assistant to the president of Brigham Young University.

 The vacancy in the church's Quorum of the Twelve, from the death of Hugh B. Brown in December 1975, was filled by Haight.
 He was ordained an apostle on January 8, 1976.

 Haight died the morning of July 31, 2004, of causes incident to age, having attended the funeral of his Quorum of the Twelve colleague, Neal A. Maxwell, four days earlier.
 Dieter F. Uchtdorf and David A. Bednar were called to fill the vacancies created by the deaths of Maxwell and Haight.
 Haight's funeral service was held in the Salt Lake Tabernacle and he was interred at Wasatch Lawn Memorial Park Cemetery in Holladay, Utah.
-At 97 years old, he was the oldest apostle in church history until surpassed by Russell M. Nelson.
+At 97 years old, he was the oldest apostle in church history until being surpassed by Russell M. Nelson in 2022.